tanveera2001/tanveera2001/README.md

 ## Technologies

 > 🎶 **NOTE**
-> The technologies mentioned in the table are the ones I have professional experience with.
+> The technologies listed in the table are those I have used at least once and have also applied in projects.
-> They are sorted **left → right** in order of experience.
+> They are arranged from **left → right** according to my proficiency in using them.

 | Stack | Technologies |
 | :-- | :-- |